of Shamsur Rahman Faruqi's work in English

 address at the Shibli Academy, Azamgarh, Dec.
 17,

-his real name)..., an old essay that the author
+real name)...", an old essay that the author

 recently found among his papers

-Rage, Icy Scorn: The Poetry of Ja'far Zatalli, a talk at the
+Scorn: The Poetry of Ja'far Zatalli", a talk

 for a Poet to Imitate Other Poets; or, Imitation